Boost your page speed and

 This increased speed score results in:

-Broadly speaking, page load speed refers to the time it takes to download and display the entire content of a web page in the browser, typically measured in seconds.
+Broadly speaking, page speed, or load time, refers to the time it takes to download and display the entire content of a web page in the browser, typically measured in seconds.
 Page speed should also not be confused with site speed.
 The former refers to an individual page, whereas the latter refers to a sample of pages on a site.

 Understanding the unique insights offered by each of these page speed metrics is important because it allows you to optimize for the ones most important to your site’s user experience.